hockeybuggy/daybook_redirects/README.md

 - [ ] Document
     - What does this do
+        Once a day this project is rebuilt.
+Each time it generates pages, when loaded, will redirect to a specific notion page.
+This pages have a specific name pattern of yyyy-MM-dd.
     - Clone repo
     - How to generate Notion API key
     - How to setup Netlify